Query the database¶

 The query outcome contains metadata about the execution of a query.
 Currently,

-object which contains information returned from
+it only contains a sql.Result object which contains information returned from

 the driver such as the number of rows affected.
 It may contain more in the